Tomas-Kaiser/docker_tutorial/README.md

 `docker cp $CONTAINER_ID:/app/log.txt .` to copy a log file to current directory on the host.
 It works vice-versa too `docker cp secret.txt $CONTAINER_ID:/app`

+### Sharing the Source Code with a Container

+`docker run -d -p 5001:3000 -v $(pwd):/app react-app` to map our project directory with the app directory in the container.
+If we change our source code in host project directory then the app direcotry in the container will be updated too.
+It is a good for development environment.
+It is not suitable for stage or produciton environment where we should build a new image and use the image to build a container.